 Beware Of Investment Scams Like HYIP’s Or Ponzi Schemes

-Investment scams usually start with a program that offers high returns that are too good to be true.
-Investments are suspect when unusually high profits are gained quickly in a short period of time.
-These are known as High Yield Investment Programs or HYIP’s.
-Risky investments are quite often just another Ponzi scheme.
-You get paid by new investors money, period.
+The investments offering the highest returns are scams.
+Usually, they offer high returns that are too good to be true.
+Risky investments gain extraordinarily high profits in a short period of time.
+One type of risky product is the High Yield Investment Program or HYIP’s.
+These risky investments are often just another Ponzi scheme.
+This is the worst kind of investment scheme.

 Always check with the North American Securities Administrators Association or NASAA, to be sure you are investing in a legitimate investment.
 Here is a few tips on investing:

 - Beware of high returns and short terms, daily or weekly.

-- Do not invest if you are told to use an E-currency account-They are not licensed to transmit money.
+- Do not invest in an E-currency account – They are not licensed to transmit money.